Earn 40,000 bonus miles with the Chase United Explorer card

-- Economy-class flights across the mainland U.S. (25,000 miles round-trip at the Saver level) – You’ll have more than enough miles to score a round trip ticket across the U.S. with 40,000 MileagePlus miles.
+- Economy-class flights across the mainland U.S. (20,0000 to 25,000 miles for a round-trip at the Saver level) – You’ll have more than enough miles to score a round trip ticket across the U.S. with 40,000 MileagePlus miles.

 - Economy-class flights to Mexico, Central America and Caribbean (35,000 miles round-trip at the Saver level) – You could use your bonus to take a flight south of the border for spring break for only 35,000 miles.